calvinchengyx/dphil_thesis/project_memo/mft_ai_memo.md

     - get the english annotated dataset ready in oii-brain
     - did the frameAxis with multilingual contextual embeddings - does not perform very well
     - have to re-do the word-embeding experiment, because `xml-multilingual` is a contextual embedding model which actually does not perform well for word embeddings.
-        - (1) load multilingual word embedding model from [fastText](https://github.com/facebookresearch/fastText/blob/master/docs/crawl-vectors.md)
+        - load multilingual word embedding model from [fastText](https://github.com/facebookresearch/fastText/blob/master/docs/crawl-vectors.md)
-        - (2) try simple similarity embedding methods as Josh
+        - finished simple similarity embedding methods as Josh did with `fasttext`, did it in oii-brain
-        - (3) try the FrameAxis method.
+        - finished frameaxis embedding with `fasttext`, did it in oii-brain.
+The difference between them is how document similarity is decided: Josh, average all word embeddings in the doc and compared to the axis; FrameAxis, compare every word to the axis and average the doc.
-        - The difference between them is how document similarity is decided: Josh, average all word embeddings in the doc and compared to the axis; FrameAxis, compare every word to the axis and average the doc.
+        - decide to keep the `xml-multilingual` embedding result, but prob won't go into the main doc, it does not perform very well. technically speaking, it should, as it provide more contextual information in the document tokenization.
-    -
+- next to do: replicate the best training strategy to train the multilingual mft model.

 ### 2024-09-16
 - frameaxis with cmfd2